VihaanChhabria/ArrowSwap/README.md

-# ArrowSwap
+# Arrow Swap
-ArrowFlip lets you toggle your keyboard arrow keys for easy customized navigation.
+Arrow Swap lets you toggle your keyboard arrow keys for easy customized navigation.